pcdshub/pytmc/docs/pragma_usage.rst

 field
 .....
 This specifies the lines that will be placed in the epics db as 'fields'.
-Multiple field lines are acceptable.
+Multiple field lines are allowed.
 These lines determine the PV's behaviors such as alarm limits and scanning frequency.
 Each field specified in the db corresponds to a field line in the pragma.
 Almost all PVs will have multiple fields and hence multiple field lines in the pragma.
 The field line has two